 From the Great Lakes to the Gulf of Mexico, from New England to Southern California, America’s beaches stay open long after Labor Day.
 It’s the same sun and surf—oh, except the crowds are gone and hotel rates have come back down to earth.

-To tell the truth, here at Budget Travel we've never signed off on the notion that summer ends on Labor Day.
+To tell the truth, here at Budget Travel we've never signed off on the notion that beach season ends on Labor Day.
 Balmy beach breezes, warm sun, and lobster rolls remain available well into October.
 And one of the benefits of hitting the shore in autumn is affordable hotel rates, putting dream destinations like Hilton Head, Montauk, Laguna Beach, and even Nantucket within your reach.
 Here, 10 of our favorite American beach towns with fall rates that say, "Welcome!"

 1. HILTON HEAD